Application Process

 US admissions readers see thousands of transcripts every year from every kind of high school in every country.
 They need a way to interpret a single transcript in context.
 An A- at a school with 20 AP offerings where 80% of students take AP classes is different from an A- at a school with 3 AP offerings where only the valedictorian takes them.
 The school profile provides that context.

 For US high schools this is a standard document that's been around for decades.
-For Korean international schools it's also standard — any competent international school has a school profile and the counselor knows how to update it.
+For well-established international schools it's also standard: any competent international school has a school profile and the counselor knows how to update it.
 The profile usually goes out with every student's transcript automatically.

-Why this matters most for Korean general high school students
+Why this matters most for students from less-known schools

-A Korean international school student (e.g. at SFS, KIS, SIS, Chadwick) has a well-understood school profile that US readers have seen many times.
-Admissions committees already know what a rigorous course at SFS looks like.
+A student at a well-known international school has a profile that US readers have seen many times.
+Admissions committees already know what a rigorous course at that school looks like.

-A Korean general high school student (일반고) often has no school profile at all, or one that has never been translated to English.
+A student at a local high school outside the US often has no school profile at all, or one that has never been translated to English.
 This is a real gap.
 Without a profile:

-• US readers have no idea how your grades compare to your class (many Korean high schools don't publish class rank, but readers don't know that unless you tell them)
+• US readers have no idea how your grades compare to your class (many non-US high schools don't publish class rank, but readers don't know that unless you tell them)

-• They can't calibrate your course difficulty (is 물리 I a standard Korean physics class, or is it actually equivalent to AP Physics 1?)
+• They can't calibrate your course difficulty (is your physics class equivalent to AP Physics 1, or something different?)

 • They have no idea whether other students from your school have applied to US universities before

-The best you can do if your school has no profile: ask your counselor or 진학 지도 담당 to create a 1-page English summary that covers the standard items above, even if it's informal.
+The best you can do if your school has no profile: ask your counselor or guidance office to create a 1-page English summary that covers the standard items above, even if it's informal.
 Your counselor will submit it through the Common App along with the transcript.

 What a student can do